atlassian-labs/data-center-terraform/docs/docs/userguide/PREREQUISITES.md

 # Prerequisites

 ## Requirements

-In order to deploy Atlassian’s Data Center infrastructure, the following are required:
+In order to deploy Atlassian’s Data Center infrastructure, the following is required:

-1. An understanding of [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/){.external} and [Helm](https://helm.sh/){.external} concepts.
+* An AWS account with administrator permissions.

-2. An understanding of [Terraform](https://www.terraform.io/){.external}.
+!!! info "Technologies"

-3. An AWS account with admin access.
+    It is helpful to understand basic concepts of [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/){.external}, [Helm](https://helm.sh/){.external} and [Terraform](https://www.terraform.io/intro/){.external}.

 ## Environment setup